zeek/zeek-docs/doc/frameworks/packet-analysis.rst

 Packet Analyzer Configuration
 =============================

-Packet analyzers can be configured using script-land constants.
-The following script shows configuration of the Ethernet packet analyzer:
+The following script shows an example configuration of the Ethernet packet
+analyzer:

 .. literalinclude:: packet-analysis-1-ethernet.zeek
    :caption: